Oberhofer

 Oberhofer is a band from Brooklyn, New York City, formed in 2008 to perform the music of its founder and frontman Brad Oberhofer.
-Current members are Brad Oberhofer on synths, guitar and vocals, Zoe Brecher on drums, Dylan Treleven on bass, and Ben Roth on guitar.
+Current members are Brad Oberhofer on synths, guitar and vocals, Zöe Brecher on drums, Dylan Treleven on bass, and Ben Roth on guitar.

-In July 2011, Brad Oberhofer signed with Glassnote Records, which released Oberhofer's debut album Time Capsules II on March 27, 2012, an EP entitled, "Notalgia" (2013), and their second album, "Chronovision" (2016) in the United States and worldwide.
+In July 2011, Brad Oberhofer signed with Glassnote Records, which released Oberhofer's debut album, Time Capsules II, on March 27, 2012, an EP entitled Notalgia (2013), and their second album, Chronovision (2015), in the United States and worldwide.

 History

 Oberhofer started in 2008 as the recording project of Brad Oberhofer.
 After moving from his native Tacoma, Washington to New York City, Oberhofer attended New York University to study music composition.
 After using several different names, the young singer adopted his own name as the title of the project.
 Although the band has since gone through various lineup formations, the name has remained the same because Oberhofer writes all the music himself.